sh4dow18/sde/README.md

-# Sh4dow's Window Manager Installer (SWM)
+# Sh4dow's Desktop Environment Installer (SDE)

 # Overview

-This guide teaches how to perform a clean install of Arch Linux, as well as how to use the "Sh4dow's Window Manager Installer"(SWM) which will be used to install window managers with custom settings, plus various additional programs that will complement and enhance the desktop environment for the user.
+This guide teaches how to perform a clean install of Arch Linux, as well as how to use the "Sh4dow's Desktop Environment Installer"(SDE) which will be used to install window managers with custom settings, plus various additional programs that will complement and enhance the desktop environment for the user.